Cursor vs Windsurf (2026): AI IDE Showdown, Agent Mode vs Speed

 | Proprietary models | Composer 1.5 | SWE-1.5, SWE-grep, Fast Context |

-| Parallel agents | Up to 8 (git worktrees) | — |
+| Parallel agents | Up to 8 (git worktrees) | Not available |

-| Background agents | Yes (cloud sandboxes) | — |
+| Background agents | Yes (cloud sandboxes) | Not available |

-| PR autofix | Bugbot (35%+ merge rate) | — |
+| PR autofix | Bugbot | Not available |

-| Code visualization | — | Codemaps (AI-annotated maps) |
+| Code visualization | Not available | Codemaps (AI-annotated maps) |

-| Multi-file refactoring | Agent mode | Vibe and Replace |
+| Multi-file refactor | Agent mode | Vibe and Replace |

 | MCP support | Yes | Yes |

-Agentic Coding: Agent Mode vs Cascade
+Agent Mode vs Cascade

 Cursor Agent Mode

-- Finds relevant files across your codebase
+- Finds relevant files across the codebase

 - Creates new files and edits existing ones

-- Iterates on errors until things compile
+- Iterates on errors until the build compiles

 Windsurf Cascade